yoasyo25/career-development-curriculum/deliverable_submissions/1701-b/seth_moser.md

     * Blog Post: Link to gist listing:
        * Link to blog post on something you've learned
        * 3-4 sentences on how you're using this blog post to connect with other people in your network
-* Link to your completed Turing portfolio with 2 additional projects:
+* Link to your completed Turing portfolio with 2 additional projects:[Link](https://www.turing.io/alumni/seth-moser)
 * Summary of participation in practice interview and/or actual interview using these [guidelines](https://github.com/turingschool/career-development-curriculum/blob/master/module_four/interview_practice_reflection_guidelines.md):
 * Link to completed action plan for the post-grad job search using this [template](https://github.com/turingschool/career-development-curriculum/blob/master/module_four/post_grad_plan.md):